elifsenaozefe/song_popularity_prediction/README.md

 #### Methodology

-I tried to two approaches to the question.
+I tried two approaches to the question.
 First one is, taking it as a regression problem.
-This approach 35 as mean absolute error.
+This approach ended with 35 as mean absolute error.
 As a second way, I treated the question as a classification problem and cut the data into three bins with ranges equal to (-1, 25), (25, 50) and (50, 100) and labels as low, mid and high respectively.
 Ranges of bins are not equal to not create an imbalanced data problem.

 <p> After feature elimination with RFECV, final data has shaped as (164060, 43).
 With this data; decision tree, random forest, XGBoost, LightGBM and naive bayes have run. </p>

 #### Results
 As a result of GridSearchCV, LightGBM with default parameters can predict songs' popularity with 79% accuracy.
-79% can be taken as base line score and a feature engineering step can be added to improve the success of the model.

 Both EDA & predictions are [here](https://github.com/elifsenaozefe/song_popularity_prediction/blob/main/spotify_tracks_popularity_prediction.ipynb).